ngs-training/ngs-vm/INSTRUCTIONS.md

     sudo apt-get install gcc make git

 ### 5) Install guest additions
 <p>Insert and run the guest additions.
 Set the Shared Clipboard and Drag and Drop to be bidirectional.
-Restart the machine.Don't forget to eject the Gues Addions disk.</p>
+Restart the machine.
+Don't forget to eject the Guest Additions disk.</p>

 ### 6) Clone the repo for installing the software